 Investors eligible to participate in Vanguard Investor Choice based on their fund holdings will be invited to do so.
 Eligible investors may receive an invitation based on their communication delivery method preference on record with their broker or custodian.
 Vanguard will continue to provide updates on upcoming pilots as we expand the pilot program to additional funds and new investors.

 Vanguard offers eligible investors the opportunity to select from a range of policy options that are designed to meet the preferences of our investors.
-The voting policy menu seeks to offer a distinct set of mechanical and discretionary options that reflect varying perspectives on preferred proxy voting outcomes.1,2 The voting policy options that were available for the 2024 pilot are shown below.
-If an investor elected not to participate in the pilot program, the fund continued to vote that investor’s proportionate ownership of the fund based on the Vanguard-Advised Funds Policy.
+The voting policy menu seeks to offer a distinct set of mechanical and discretionary options that reflect varying perspectives about the appropriate outcomes of proxy ballot proposals.1,2 The voting policy options available for the 2025 pilot are shown below.3 If an investor elects not to participate in the pilot program, the fund will continue to vote that investor’s proportionate ownership of the fund based on the Vanguard-Advised Funds Policy.

-The Company Board-Aligned Policy will vote the proportionate shares of participating investors in accordance with the recommendations on each proposal made by the portfolio company’s board of directors pursuant to each company board’s fiduciary duty to act in the best interests of company shareholders.
+The proportionate shares of participating investors that select the Company Board-Aligned Policy will be voted in accordance with the recommendations on each proposal made by the portfolio company’s board of directors pursuant to the company board’s fiduciary duty to act in the best interests of the company’s shareholders.

-1 In contrast to the “discretionary” policy options outlined below, two of the policy options available to investors (Company Board-Aligned Policy and "Not Voting" Policy) are executed based on a defined (or “mechanical”) instruction that does not involve any discretion.
-Each policy allows an investor to know in advance how their pro-rata shares would be voted under the policy.
+1 In contrast to the “discretionary” policy options outlined below, two of the policy options available to investors (Company Board-Aligned Policy and Mirror Voting Policy) are executed based on a defined (or “mechanical”) instruction that does not involve any discretion.

-2 Unlike the ”mechanical” policy options outlined above, two of the policy options available to investors (ESG Policy by Glass Lewis and Vanguard-Advised Funds Policy) are executed based on defined guidelines that reflect different approaches and perspectives on what proxy voting outcomes best support investors’ objectives.
+2 Unlike the “mechanical” policy options outlined above, three of the policy options available to investors (Egan-Jones Wealth-Focused Policy, Glass Lewis ESG Policy, and Vanguard-Advised Funds Policy) are executed based on defined guidelines that reflect different approaches and perspectives about the appropriate outcomes of proxy ballot proposals.
 Given the subjective and nuanced nature of many issues on shareholder ballots, the application of these policies is subject to the discretion or judgment of the team or organization responsible for executing the policy.
 As a result, there may be some variation between an investor’s expectation or how a policy would be applied and particular vote outcomes.
 That said, the policy options included for the pilot program have been selected after consideration of the clarity and completeness of the underlying written policy guidelines, and the track record of consistency between the guidelines and past voting outcomes.

 Investors who participated in the pilot program helped direct how their equity index funds voted at select company shareholder meetings during the pilot period.
 Details of proxy votes cast by the funds included within the Vanguard Investor Choice can be found here.